What can curated pronunciation data do for text-to-speech models?

 - Novel respelling systems

-— Machine Learning Product Manager and Staff Data Engineer at WellSaid
+Rhyan Johnson | Machine Learning Product Manager and Staff Engineer, WellSaid

-Rhyan Johnson is Machine Learning Product Manager and Staff Data Engineer at WellSaid, developing AI text-to-speech services and features used by companies spanning the tech ecosystem.
+Rhyan is Machine Learning Product Manager and Staff Data Engineer at WellSaid, developing AI text-to-speech services and features used by the companies spanning the tech ecosystem.
 Previously, Rhyan worked as a Software Development Engineer at Amazon, enhancing conversational interactions with Alexa and at The MITRE Corporation, advancing aviation and air traffic control safety in partnership with the Federal Aviation Administration and the Civil Aviation Authority of Singapore.
 She also co-founded Freely Collective, a venture offering art and design services to help combat human trafficking.